From Bored Housewife to Tranquil Domestic Goddess in 3 Easy Steps

 We’ve begun to scratch the surface of how to combat homemaker drudgery, and during the upcoming weeks we are going to delve further into these topics.
 Feel free to leave a comment on your progress and your challenges.
 I look forward to reading them!

 p.s.
 The photo attached was built upon one of my creations.
 To combat my boredom, I write and I paint.
 This one is called Waiting.
 I chose him for this article because he looks bored. 🙂 I hope you enjoy it!
-Oh, and also, don’t forget to Like our Facebook page.
-You can just click on the “like” button over there in the sidebar ——> or visit us on Facebook at Modern Day 50s Housewife.
+Oh, and also, don’t forget to subscribe for our free checklists and newsletters today.